Your Monday briefing - Mind Of The Geek

 PS

 • We’re listening “Daily.
-Our final episode is about President Biden’s executive orders and how governing by executive order can be difficult.
+Our last episode is about the followers of the QAnon conspiracy theory.

-• Here is our Mini crossword, and a clue: Champ or Major, for the Bidens (three letters).
+• Here is our Mini crossword, and a hint: useful facts, in short (four letters).
 You can find all of our puzzles here.

-• Marcela Valdes, who has covered politics, culture, immigration and more for The New York Times Magazine for many years, joins the magazine as editor.
+• Matina Stevis-Gridneff, Times Brussels correspondent, discussed the European vaccine line on the Sky News podcast All politics.

 Source link